 First Dragon Chapter Books

-Dragons & Marshmallows by Asia Citro.
+Dragons and Marshmallows (Zoey and Sassafras, 1) by Asia Citro.
 With magical animals, science, mystery, and adventure — the brand new series Zoey and Sassafras has something for everyone!
 Easy-to-read language and illustrations on nearly every page make this series perfect for a wide range of ages.
 In the first book of this series, Zoey discovers a glowing photo and learns an amazing secret.
 Injured magical animals come to their backyard barn for help!
 When a sick baby dragon appears, it’s up to Zoey and Sassafras to figure out what’s wrong.
 Will they be able to help little Marshmallow before it’s too late?

 Dragonbreath #1 by Ursula Vernon.
 Danny Dragonbreath can’t breathe fire, but he has no fear.
 And that comes in handy when a bad grade at school inspires him to enlist his cousin the sea-serpent’s help with a research project.

-Where the Mountain Meets The Moon by Grace Lin.
+Where the Mountain Meets the Moon by Grace Lin.
 In the valley of Fruitless mountain, a young girl named Minli lives in a ramshackle hut with her parents.
 In the evenings, her father regales her with old folktales of the Jade Dragon and the Old Man on the Moon, who knows the answers to all of life’s questions.
 Inspired by these stories, Minli sets off on an extraordinary journey to find the Old Man on the Moon to ask him how she can change her family’s fortune.
 She encounters an assorted cast of characters and magical creatures along the way, including a dragon who accompanies her on her quest for the ultimate answer.

 Three Tales of My Father's Dragon by Ruth Stiles Gannett.
 The classic fantasy trilogy of Elmer Elevator and the flying baby dragon has delighted children and their parents for generations.
 Now, on the occasion of their fiftieth anniversary, Random House is proud to bring the three timeless tales together in one beautiful commemorative edition, complete with the original delightful illustrations.